 - IELTS of at least 6.5 with no band below 6.0.

 - CAEL of at least 70 with no subsets below 60.

 Two letters of reference from academics or professionals.
 Letters should comment on the applicant’s academic ability and record, training, research/work experience, in particular relating to statistics, programming, data analysis, machine learning, or AI.
 Please download the fillable Referee Form and send to your referees to fill, and the completed Referee Forms must be sent directly to Thompson Rivers University (international student sends to firstname.lastname@example.org; domestic student sends to email@example.com ) from the referees or institution.

 Official academic transcript(s) from all prior post-secondary institutions attended — sent directly to Thompson Rivers University from the institution.

-Note: Applicants are encouraged to provide supplementary documents such as CV, Research Statement/Statement of Purpose if such documents contain additional information which are helpful for evaluation of the eligibility of applicants.
+- Applicants are encouraged to provide supplementary documents such as a CV and Research Statement/Statement of Purpose, if such documents contain additional information which are helpful for evaluation of the eligibility of applicants.

-Admission to the Master of Science in Data Science program will be determined by the candidate’s academic and professional record, letters of recommendation, areas of research interest and the ability of the faculty member to accept the student into their research group.
-MScDS Admission Committee will assess candidate’s qualification based on academic and professional record, letters of recommendation, areas of research interest and the ability of the faculty member to accept the student into their research group, and determine the suitability to the program and issue acceptance recommendation.
+The MScDS Admission Committee will assess a candidate's qualification based on academic and professional record, letters of recommendation, areas of research interest and the ability of the faculty member to accept the student into their research group (for thesis students only), and determine the suitability to the program and issue acceptance recommendations.